observatorycontrolsystem/science-archive/README.md

 -   Python >= 3.7
 -   PostgreSQL with the PostGIS extension installed
--   A FileStore (usually S3) with read/write privileges and versioning enabled (if S3)
+-   A FileStore (S3 recommended) with read/write privileges and versioning enabled (if S3)
 -   System dependencies to install the [psycopg2](https://pypi.org/project/psycopg2/) package
 -   (Optional) RabbitMQ
 -   (Optional) Memcached